devnope/ansible-workadventure/README.md

 ## Preparation

-You can then use the `cloud-init` File as a Kickstarter for your server.
+You can then use the `user-data` functionality of Cloud-Init as a Kickstarter for your server.

 This prepares you to have a basically working server to which you can logon via ssh with your private key.
 After that you can use git to pull this repository and install Ansible.